Lesson video

 Grit was in a desolate mood, because he had no food to eat and nowhere to go.

-So choose your word pair and then you can write your sentence, but I really want you to try and be as ambitious as possible with these sentences so you are using the words desolate and inconsolable as precisely and effectively as possible.
+But I really want you to try and be as ambitious as possible with these sentences, so that you are using the words desolate and inconsolable as precisely and effectively as possible.

 Did I use the word inconsolable correctly?
 Last night, the inconsolable infant cried constantly.

 Does that make sense?
 Have I used inconsolable correctly?
 I have, haven't I?
-I used the word pair infant and I said that the infant couldn't stop crying, it was inconsolable.
+I used the word pair infant, and I said the infant couldn't stop crying.

 However, I think I can be a little bit more ambitious with this.